What Do Furniture Finisher Do?

 - Remove accessories prior to finishing, and mask areas that should not be exposed to finishing processes or substances.

-Qualities of a Furniture Finisher
+What a Furniture Finisher Should Know

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.